ltworf/typedload/README.md

 typedload
 =========

-Load and dump json-like data into typed data structures in Python3.
+Load and dump json-like data into typed data structures in Python3, enforcing a schema on the data.

 This module provides an API to load dictionaries and lists (usually loaded from json) into Python's NamedTuples, dataclass, sets, enums, and various